Factbox: EU response plans on migration crisis

 Hungary, which is setting up its own “transit zones” on the border with non-EU Serbia which it has lined with fencing, has said it does not want hotspots - a key part of EU proposals to toughen up and accelerate a process of distinguishing refugees from economic migrants and speed the removal of the latter.

 Economic migrants whose claims for refugee status fail will be returned home more quickly.
 The EU is working with countries to ensure they take more people back.
-Juncker is expected to announce a shared EU list of “safe” states, notably the west Balkan states of Albania, Macedonia, Montenegro, Serbia, Bosnia and Kosovo, as well as Turkey.
-Their citizens will face a “fast-track” to deportation if they breach EU immigration rules.
+Juncker announced a shared EU list of seven “safe” states, notably the west Balkan states of Albania, Macedonia, Montenegro, Serbia, Bosnia and Kosovo, as well as Turkey.
+Their citizens are likely to face a “fast-track” deportation if they claim asylum in the EU.

 Officials have steered away from suggestions the EU should set up facilities to process asylum applications in Africa or the Middle East.
 Among other things, some say they could be vulnerable to attack and hard to manage.
 However, EU embassies are to have immigration officers to monitor migration trends.